-The average pay for dancers and choreographers in the United States ranges from $8.74 per hour to $30.95 per hour.
+The average pay for dancers and choreographers in the United States ranges from $10.48 per hour to $48.90 per hour as of May 2019.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of dancers is projected to grow 5 percent from 2016 to 2026, about as fast as the average for all occupations.
-Employment of choreographers is projected to grow 3 percent from 2016 to 2026, slower than the average for all occupations.
+Employment of dancers is projected to show little or no change from 2018 to 2028.
+Employment of choreographers is projected to decline 3 percent from 2018 to 2028.

 A continued interest in dance and in pop culture may provide opportunities in venues outside of dance companies, such as TV or movies, casinos, and theme parks, or as judges in dance competitions.
 Many dancers and choreographers, nonetheless, struggle to find opportunities to express themselves; dance companies rely on word of mouth, grants, and public funding.